Concrete Member - Design Results

 The Region 1, Region 2, Region 3, and Region 4 entries record the number, size, and spacing of shear reinforcement ties/stirrups that are required in each of the Reinforcement Regions.
 The first number of each entry indicates the total number of ties/stirrups that are required in that region of the beam span.
 The second number, proceeded by the '#' sign, indicates the size of reinforcement bars used.
 The third number, proceeded by the "@" symbol, indicates the spacing of the ties/stirrups in that region of the beam span.

-- If '2' shear regions are selected on the Concrete tab of the Model Settings Dialog, the Region 2 and Region 3 entries in this spreadsheet will be left blank.
+- If '2' shear regions are selected on the Rebar tab of the Model Settings Dialog, the Region 2 and Region 3 entries in this spreadsheet will be left blank.

 - The concrete code checks are only performed at the sections where the internal forces are calculated.
 The number of internal force calculations is based on the setting in the Model Settings dialog.
 Normally, this is acceptable for design and analysis.
 However, it is possible for the design locations (face of support for moment and "d" from the face of support for shear) to be located far enough away from the nearest internal force location that it could affect the code check results.
 If this happens, it may be advisable to use a larger number of internal sections.
 Or, the user may be forced to calculate the maximum Vu and Mu themselves.